wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-mysql-cluster.md

 We're ready for an automatic failover simulation.
 There are two ways to doing this: soft and hard.
 The soft way is using the cluster's shutdown function: ``crm_standby -U `uname -n` -v on``.
 Using this on the master, the slave will take over.
 Remember to set this back to off (crm_mon will tell you one node is on standby otherwise)

-The hard way is shutting down the primary VM (hadb01) via the <!-- deleted by customization portal --><!-- keep by customization: begin --> Portal <!-- keep by customization: end --> or changing the runlevel on the VM (i.e., halt, shutdown) then we're helping Corosync and Pacemaker by signaling master's going down.
+The hard way is shutting down the primary VM (hadb01) via the portal or changing the runlevel on the VM (i.e., halt, shutdown) then we're helping Corosync and Pacemaker by signaling master's going down.
 We can test this (useful for maintenance windows) but we can also force the scenario by just freezing the VM.

 ## STONITH